Is Zcash Safe?

 Top Risk Factors

-• Privacy features have led to exchange delistings and trading restrictions in multiple jurisdictions including South Korea and Japan.
-While transparent transactions remain available, regulatory pressure on privacy coins threatens liquidity and adoption.
-Over 30% of ZEC supply is now in shielded pools, increasing the regulatory surface area.
+• Privacy features have led to exchange delistings in multiple jurisdictions including South Korea and Japan.
+While the SEC closed its Zcash investigation without enforcement action in January 2026, regulatory pressure from non-US jurisdictions on privacy coins remains active.
+Over 30% of ZEC supply is now in shielded pools, maintaining elevated regulatory surface area despite US clearance.

 • The development fund allocates 20% of block rewards to community grants (8%) and a lockbox (12%), but the lockbox funds (~0.1875 ZEC per block) have no withdrawal mechanism until community governance procedures are established.
 The proposed ZIP 1016 coinholder voting mechanism is still in development, creating uncertainty about the protocol's long-term funding model.